boldbi/samples/Scenario Based Samples/Save-and-SaveAs-Filter-View/README.md

       ![save-view-filter-method](https://github.com/boldbi/samples/assets/92368448/6b07b000-89f1-4953-9352-f21a16193239)

-  4. Filter Overview panel get updated with the saved view once it saved.
+  4. The `Filter Overview` panel will get updated with the saved view.

       ![updated-filter-overview-savedview](https://github.com/boldbi/samples/assets/92368448/b6bea3b0-eea3-4184-9ce0-98dcce0227d5)

 >**NOTE**: Please refer the [REST API](https://help.boldbi.com/server-api-reference/v4.0/api-reference/#operation/ItemViews_AddItemView) for know more details to save the filter view in the dashboard.

 ### Save as Filter Views
-  1. To open the `Save View` dialog, use the [onSaveAsFilter]() event in BoldBI.create() as follows:
+  1. To open the `Save View` dialog, use the [onSaveAsFilter]() event in BoldBI create method as follows:

       ![onsaveasfilter-event](https://github.com/boldbi/samples/assets/92368448/20794174-a954-491a-baf7-d9a1fea9d762)